-Over the past twelve months, the price of crude oil dropped more than 50%.
-This type of price decline can have a pronounced impact on producers of crude oil and natural gas, as many have already announced capital program reductions.
+The global energy markets have also experienced volatility due to increasing demand for refined products and increasing worldwide crude oil supply.
 The market for crude oil, natural gas and refined products is affected by changes in economic conditions and supply and demand balance.
 Product values and crude oil prices are set by the market and are outside of our control.
-We continue to monitor the impact of these changes in market prices on our business including values recognized in connection with the recently acquired Rockies Natural Gas Business.
+We expect these global demand and supply imbalances to drive continued volatility in our markets.